shellpay/shellcoin/README.md

 ShellCoin development tree

-ShellCoin is a PoS-based cryptocurrency.
+ShellCoin is a PoS-based cryptocurrency

 Development process
 ===========================